Conceive Automated Tests

 Action words Workspace

 You can access the Action words Workspace with the "Action words Workspace" plugin.
-This plugin is part of the Squash AUTOM Premium License.
+This plugin is part of Squash Ultimate license.

 The Action words Workspace offers two main features:

 - Manage actions used by BDD test cases;